How to Calculate Your Break-Even CPC?

 Conclusion

 You can’t control how much other advertisers bid but you can place your ads at a level where they will be profitable.
-The factors which could be holding back profitably possibly include the conversion rate of your website, your conversion value or even the quality score.
-Therefore, you should be smart in determining which bid strategies to go for, in order to be profitable and successful in setting your AdWords campaigns.
+The factors which could be holding back profitably possibly include the conversion rate of your website, your conversion value, or even the quality score.
+Therefore, you should be smart in determining which bid strategies to go for, in order to be profitable and successful in setting your Google Ads campaigns.